statsbiblioteket/digital-pligtaflevering-aviser-tools/DEVELOPERS-GUIDE.md

 Developers Guide to DPA
 ===

+Note:  `mvn` must use a Java 8 JDK.

 Steps to emulate a full stage/prod scenario with cron in a docker instance against a vagrant backend: